 Everyone should make it a point to get their greens, but this is especially important for breastfeeding people.
-Leafy green vegetables like spinach, kale and collard greens are rich sources of nutrients that support healthy milk production.
+Leafy green vegetables like spinach, kale and collard greens are rich sources of nutrients that support you while you're breastfeeding.

 "Dark leafy greens like spinach are a good source of phytoestrogens and iron," Price says.
-"After pregnancy, many find their iron stores depleted, so incorporating iron can be helpful.
-Pair your iron-rich foods with a source of vitamin C to help with absorption."
+"After pregnancy, many find their iron stores depleted, so incorporating iron can be helpful."

 Fatty acids are essential during breastfeeding, and flaxseeds are full of them.
 Price recommends flaxseeds because breastfeeding people often don't get enough omega-3s and fiber in their diets.

 Price generally recommends 1 tablespoon of flaxseeds per day.
 You can add them to your smoothies or drink flax milk to get in both healthy fats and hydration.

 Do Lactation Products Actually Work?